The Ballyknock Murphys

 5. Lawrence Murphy (x Ellen Taggart)

 Lawrence was born 10 May 1844, though not baptised until six months later.
-He emigrated to the US in 1866 with a friend John Burns.
-He married Ellen Taggart and had 12 children in Tecumseh.
+He emigrated from Ireland in 1866 at the age of 22, together with his brother James Murphy and friend Johnny Burns.
+They went first to Illinois (likely to Elkart area).
+He came to Nebraska in 1867, homesteaded at Tecumseh, and married Ellen Taggart in Tecumseh in 1875.
+They had 12 children.
+He died Dec 3, 1922.

 6. Thomas Murphy (x Catherine Ryan)